shivan-s/shivan.xyz/content/posts/life/my-first-latin-dance-festival/index.md

 That was pleasant, but come to the dance social, I was mortified asking people to dance with me.

-Luckily, with the group I was with, one of them danced with me.
-The warm-up dance allowed me to pluck up the courage to ask strangers to dance.
-My second dance was with a girl who had too just started dancing, and they were as nervous as I was — it’s nice to feel like you aren’t the only one.
+Luckily, with the group I was with, one offered to be my warm-up dance, which gave me the courage to ask strangers.
+My second dance was with someone who was new to dance as well.
+So, I wasn’t alone.

-As the night progress, I’m reminded by the words of one of my dance partners, when ever we meet to dance, she asks me: _are you having fun?_ So I focused just on that, having fun.
+As the night progressed, I’m reminded by the words of one of my dance partners, when ever we meet to dance, she asks me: _are you having fun?_ So I focused just on that, having fun.

 By the end of the night, I was filled with endorphins.
 I was happy that I went to this festival.
 I was happy to go through the challenge of asking someone to dance, and being vulnerable with my (lack of) dance skills.
 It’s like what one of my pole dance teachers said to me: _you are proving to yourself that you can do some hard sh\*t_.